dacrands/bergen-gatsby-cms/src/pages/projects/electric-sport-bike.md

     name: Mark Balzarette
 blog:
   - body: >-
+      This week we determined the correct positioning of the screws for the battery mount and BMS mount.
+We also designed a mount plate for the BMS to ensure it stays in place and is less likely to move or get damaged while the motorcycle is in use.
+    date: 2019-07-29T19:40:59.259Z
+    title: Week 11
+    image: /img/screen-shot-2019-08-21-at-3.41.15-pm.png
+  - body: >-
       Manufactured brackets for the charger hold/ made 19/64 in holes for m6 screws to hold the charger in place on the frame.
 The remanding debris and rust left on the motorcycle was cleaned off.